Japanese pancakes: From sweet to savory, and even a pancake drink!

 Pancakes serve a similar function to waffles.

-In Britain and the Commonwealth States, pancakes have their own holiday which is called “Pancake Day” (Shrove Tuesday).
-Pancake Day is marked by feasting and celebration, which traditionally preceded the observance of the Lenten fast.
+In Britain and the Commonwealth States, pancakes have their own holiday, which is called “Pancake Day” (Shrove Tuesday).

 Pancakes in Japan